ChenXie-astro/Chen_Xie/_pages/research.md

-<span style="color:gray"><font size="6">Graduate Research (2020-present)</font></span>
+<span style="color:gray"><font size="6">PhD Research (2020-present)</font></span>

 Highlights from my PhD projects:
-* I thoroughly studied reference-star differential imaging (RDI) performance on SPHERE.
-On average, RDI can outperform ADI in detecting point-source at short angular separations (<0.4"), with an average gain of 0.8 mag at 0.15".
+* I thoroughly studied the performance of reference-star differential imaging (RDI) on SPHERE.
+On average, RDI can outperform angular differential imaging (ADI) in detecting point sources at short angular separations (<0.4"), with an average gain of 0.8 mag at 0.15".

-* The RDI reference library I built can be easily implemented into legacy or future SPHERE observations without additional costs, achieving similar or better performance than ADI.
+* The RDI reference library I built can be easily implemented into legacy or future SPHERE observations without additional costs, achieving similar or better performance than that of ADI.

 # Planet-disk interaction